gitribs/Business-Card-PS-Script/README.md

 updated to one that is present on the user's computer.
 Design the template as needed.

 The template PSD is not required.
-The script will work on any PSD that contains text layers that match the values assigned to the `somethingTextLayer` variables in the script.
+The script will work on any PSD that contains text layers that match the values assigned to the `<something>TextLayer` variables in the script.
 The text layers can be nested in other layers or groups.
 The script will find them.

 # Email Domain